lmadean/repository/README.md

-# repository
+# Mixlight repository

-public repository for the mixaddon
+Public repository for the Mixlight Home assistant Add-on